-For more information about creating and using user objects, see the PowerBuilder Users Guide.
+For more information about creating and using user objects, see Chapter 14, Working with User Objects in Users Guide.

-Editing the DataWindow object in the control
+2.2.2.2 Editing the DataWindow object in the control

 Once you have associated a DataWindow object with a DataWindow control in a window, you can go directly to the DataWindow painter to edit the associated DataWindow object.